 Replace PW engines of 13 A30Neo aircraft within 15 days: DGCA to GoAir

-On Monday, the regulator had asked IndiGo to replace 16 A320Neo aircraft's PW engines, which have been used for more than 3,000 hours.
+The PW engine-powered A320 neo planes in the fleets of the two airlines - IndiGo and GoAir - have been facing glitches both mid-air and on-ground since their induction way back in 2016, which has also led to grounding of some planes.
+On Monday, the regulator asked IndiGo to replace 16 A320Neo aircraft's PW engines, which have been used for more than 3,000 hours.

+A PW spokesperson said in a statement on Tuesday, "Pratt & Whitney is working in coordination with our airline customers to incorporate upgrades improving the durability of the low-pressure turbine in the PW1100G-JM fleet to address a known issue."
+"We certified hardware improvements which are incorporated into all new production engines and during planned maintenance visits.
+We are committed to supporting our customers to ensure minimal disruption during the fleet retrofit," the spokesperson added.

+Since entering service in 2016, GTF (geared turbo fan) engines have achieved more than 4 million flight hours of passenger service while providing significant fuel efficiency, noise and emissions benefits, the PW spokesperson said.
+The DGCA said on August 28 that about 40 percent of the domestic seat capacity in India is powered by PW engines and, therefore, any knee-jerk reaction to completely shut their operations will have serious consequences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)